telerik/kendo-ui-core/docs/updates/2016-doc-updates.md

 Below are listed the Kendo UI Q1 2016 SP1 release changes in the documentation as compared to the Kendo UI Q1 2016 ones.

-### Getting Started Location
+### Getting Started

-Some Getting Started articles now share new locations, which conceptually better match the topics they tackle.
+Some **Getting Started** articles now share new locations, which conceptually better match the topics they tackle.

 <table style="width:100%">
   <col width="25%">